handongfeng/MNIST-center-loss/README.md

 Warning: Don't think this is the same method as the paper presents

 https://github.com/EncodeTS/TensorFlow_Center_Loss (TensorFlow)
-Warning: visualizations are on training set
+Warning: Readme visualizations are on training set

 https://github.com/jxgu1016/MNIST_center_loss_pytorch (PyTorch)
-Warning: visualizations are on training set
+Warning: Readme visualizations are on training set